ucdavisdatalab/Spatial_SQL/README.md

 ### Buffer & Nesting Functions
 One interesting thing about SQL is that you can nest functions to do a series of functions in one query like you just saw above, but it can get more complex.
-For example, maybe I want to find out the area (in square kilometers) within 1 kilometer of all the flowlines.
+For example, maybe I want to find out the area (in square kilometers) within 1 kilometer of all the *flowlines*.

 ```SELECT sum(ST_Area(ST_Buffer(geom, 1000)))/1000000 FROM flowlines;```